 An urban and environmental sociologist, my areas of research broadly focus on social change and inequality in the city.
 I delve into questions about race, environmental change, and politics.
 I spent 18 months of field research in post-Katrina New Orleans comparing the political strategies and tactics of three rebuilding struggles in the city.
 I am concerned with broadening participation towards more inclusive communities.

 I received my PhD in Sociology in 2014 from the University of California Berkeley.
 I recently completed C3 Mellon Postdoctoral Fellowship in Environmental Studies and Sociology at Connecticut College.
-I currently work as Director of Inclusive Design and Instructional Faculty with the team of dedicated folks at College Unbound who make a college degree accessible to underrepresented adult students and I hold a visiting scholar position at Brown University in the department of Urban Studies.
+I currently work as Dean of Instruction and Student Services with the team of dedicated folks at College Unbound, and I hold a visiting scholar position at Brown University in the department of Sociology.